jamesmoss/flywheel/readme.md

 $id = $repo->store($post);

-// A unique ID is automatically generated for you if you don't specify your own when saving echo $id; // Czk6SPu4X echo $post->getId(); // Czk6SPu4X
+// A unique ID is automatically generated for you if you don't specify your own when storing.
+// The generated ID consists of upper/lowercase letters and numbers so is URL safe. echo $id; // Czk6SPu4X echo $post->getId(); // Czk6SPu4X